Cauliflower soup recipe

 GREAT BRITISH MENU

 Helen is just as critical as those Brit BBC critics.
 She advises that you drop the yoghurt and add some parsley.
-She's crazy about parsley.
-Frankly I don't agree, but sure, give it a try!
+Frankly I don't agree but sure, give it a try!

 Here's a tip for you; never get tied down by a recipe.
 If you want to add coriander, do it.
 Fennel?
 Cumin?
-Give it a try.
+Give them a try.

 "The world is a looking glass, and gives back to every man the reflection of his own face."